Paul Knapman: Marchioness disaster, 1989

-On 20 August 1989 the pleasure boat Marchioness was struck by the dredger Bowbelle on the River Thames in London.
+On 20 August 1989, the pleasure boat Marchioness was struck by the dredger Bowbelle on the River Thames in London.
 This fatal collision resulted in the death of 51 people.
-Knapman was the coroner, Dr Dolman was deputising as Knapman was out of London at that time.
+Knapman was the coroner, Dr Dolman was deputizing as Knapman was out of London at that time.

 Having returned to London, although not specifically recalling it, Knapman said that had he been asked by the Metropolitan Police he would certainly have given consent for hands to be removed from the decomposed bodies.
 This was standard practice for all London coroners at the time for any bodies that were badly decomposed (especially by water).
-During an inquiry into Knapman's actions he stated the hands had been removed for identification purposes in an attempt to get identification of the victims to their families as soon as practically possible.
+During an inquiry into Knapman's actions, he stated the hands had been removed for identification purposes in an attempt to get identification of the victims to their families as soon as practically possible.
 However, subsequently it was determined that at least 12 of the victims who had their hands removed were simultaneously in the process of potential dental identification that might have resulted in identification sooner.
 Visual identification is not considered reliable in such circumstances and many errors have occurred in the past leading to greater distress.

-In 1992 Knapman refused to resume the inquest into the victims deaths adding that there had been four inquiries/court proceedings already.
+In 1992, Knapman refused to resume the inquest into the victims' deaths adding that there had been four inquiries/court proceedings already.
 In January 1993, mothers of two of the victims, began legal action for judicial review of his decision.

 In June 1994, after a judicial review, the Court of Appeal heard the appeal.
 Lord Justice Brown said "no-one should interpret this judgement as a condemnation of Knapman, almost without exception he handled the many difficulties he faced not merely with sensitivity but with an evident sympathy for the bereaved families.
 Understandably, and indeed justifiably riled by an unfair article in The Mail on Sunday he was guilty of but a single intemperate comment".
-Lord Justice Farquharson said "the various affidavits and other documents in these proceedings clearly demonstrate that the Coroner was most concerned about the welfare of the bereaved families and he repeatedly consulted them, indeed the lengths he went to showed that his actions went far beyond those normally expected of a Coroner."
-Sir Thomas Bingham, The Master of the Rolls said, "I reach this decision with regret, the Coroner reacted to this horrific tragedy with energy and public spirit.
-He went to great lengths to treat the bereaved with sympathy and understanding.....the issue for this court is however, the single limited question.
-Conscious though I am of the great difficulty in which the Coroner was placed, I never the less feel bound to reach the conclusion I have expressed."
+Lord Justice Farquharson said, "the various affidavits and other documents in these proceedings clearly demonstrate that the coroner was most concerned about the welfare of the bereaved families, and he repeatedly consulted them, indeed the lengths he went to showed that his actions went far beyond those normally expected of a Coroner."
+Sir Thomas Bingham, The Master of the Rolls said, "I reach this decision with regret, the coroner reacted to this horrific tragedy with energy and public spirit.
+He went to great lengths to treat the bereaved with sympathy and understanding.....the issue for this court is, however, the single limited question.
+Conscious though I am of the great difficulty in which the coroner was placed, I nevertheless feel bound to reach the conclusion I have expressed."
 Knapman and Dolman were stood down and a new coroner was appointed by the High Court and Home Office, Dr John Burton.
 Burton then held an Inquest into all the Marchioness deaths.